-As part of your application, you will need to nominate two referees who are senior people acquainted with your work and who must provide a written comment on your academic and/or professional suitability to undertake the program.
+Acceptance into the programme is by application and selection only.
+As part of your application, you will need to nominate two referees who are senior people acquainted with your work and who must provide a written comment on your academic and/or professional suitability to undertake the programme.

-Applicants will be required to submit:
+Applicants will be required to submit the following documents:

 You are welcome to contact us at JSC Graduate Studies Office via email firstname.lastname@example.org.
 Live Q&A sessions will be held on every Wednesday (except public holiday) at 17:30 via Zoom on request.
 You may register via the above e-mail.